 The State Residence Committee shall be co-chaired by two individuals, one designated from the membership by the President of The University and one designated from the membership by the President of the Community College System.
-In addition, the membership shall select a secretary to the State Residence Committee.
+In addition, the membership shall select a person to serve as secretary for the State Residence Committee.